tjpeden/express-resource-new/Readme.md

       /* ... */
     });

-Now in the `./controllers` directory you can put your "controllers" with one or more of the following supported actions as follows:
+Now in the `./controllers` directory you can put your "controllers" with one or more of the supported actions as follows:

-`./controllers/articles/index.js`
+`./controllers/articles/index.js`:

     module.exports = {
       index: function(request, response) {